SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 6. An endpoint to listen for results from a CL job for submitted job requests.
 This endpoint should decide whether or not to push the price on chain.
 A price should be pushed on chain if one of the following cases is satisfied:
   a.
 It is a new round and the oracle has not yet submitted to this round
   b.
 An interval of Z minutes/hours expired since the last price pushed on chain.
 This is only done if the oracle has not started the previous round himself.
 This is done because an oracle is not allowed to start consecutive rounds.
   c.
 There is a deviation of more than W% from the current price on-chain.
-Once again, only done if the oracle has not started the previous round himself.
+Once again, only done if the oracle has not started the previous round.
 7. Keep the following information in the DB for each feed:
   a.
 The CL job's external id for that feed
   b.
 The name of the feed